cemrehancavdar/hyperleaflet/docs/docs/usage.md

 </div>
 ```
 `#!css data-hyperleaflet-source`
-: Identifies the container elem`nt that holds the geoJSON data.<br>
+: Identifies the container element that holds the geometry data.<br>

 `#!css data-id`
 : Identifies each feature by its unique ID.<br>